MysteryBlokHed/Encwork/README.md

 ## Installation
 ### PyPI
 To get the module through PyPi: `pip install encwork`.
-Note that the current version of Encwork with Servers is not currently on PyPI.
 ### GitHub (Pulled Repo)
 To install the module by pulling the repo: `python setup.py install`.